Keeping Schools Open: A Discussion About Mitigating Learning Loss

-Moderated by R-Zero Co-founder and CEO, Grant Morgan, the webinar featured former U.S. Secretary of Education Arne Duncan and public health expert Dr. Richard Wade.
+Moderated by R-Zero Co-founder, Grant Morgan, the webinar featured former U.S. Secretary of Education Arne Duncan and public health expert Dr. Richard Wade.

 Arne Duncan was one of the longest-serving members of President Barack Obama’s cabinet and is among the most influential secretaries of education in history.
 Before joining President Obama’s cabinet, Duncan’s work as the CEO of Chicago Public Schools resulted in a significant increase in student performance on national and state tests, as well as increased graduation rates.

 Dr. Richard Wade is the chief scientist at R-Zero and a leading expert in toxicology.
 He has spent the last 43 years in microbiological contamination, toxicology, and risk management roles in both the corporate and governmental sectors.

 During the webinar, these experts engaged in a unifying and heartfelt discussion of fundamental strategies K-12 schools can use to provide the best learning and environmental outcomes possible for students during ongoing COVID health concerns and beyond.
 Mr. Duncan and Dr. Wade both acknowledged that we are in the midst of a trying time for educators across the country.
 Their comments and expertise provided helpful perspective to the teachers, administrators, and staff heroically keeping schools in session.